-We endeavor to provide comfortable work environment by offering various systems to respond to changes in each employees' lifestyles and life stages and create an employee-friendly environment and maximize their productivity
+We endeavor to provide comfortable work environment by offering various systems to respond to changes in each employees' lifestyles and life stages and create an employee-friendly environment and maximize their productivity.
+We aim for employees taking paid leave rate of at least 90% (calculated based on employees enrolled on April 1 of each fiscal year).

-Employees taking paid leave rate: 54%
+Employees taking paid leave rate: 67%